 A notorious part of the Part D program has been the coverage gap, popularly referred to as the "donut hole."
 Before 2020, many plans didn't pay any portion of your drug cost while you were in the donut hole; today, however, there is little difference in what you pay during the donut hole.

 You should find out which private drug plans are available in your area and then select the best plan for your needs.
-Coverage under the Medicare Part D prescription drug program is not handled by Medicare itself.
+Coverage under the Medicare Part D prescription drug program isn't handled by Medicare itself.
 Instead, it's managed by private health insurers and managed health care companies, which offer different plans in different geographic areas.

 Most plans have tiered copayments, meaning the copayments differ for generic versus brand-name drugs and for different classes of medications.
 You'll want to compare the copayment amount under each Part D plan you're considering for each drug you take.
 You should also determine what the plan's coverage is like before and in the coverage gap.
 Here are some tips for comparing plans.